eu-digital-green-certificates/dgc-api-tests/specs/gateway/DeleteCertificates.md

 * check that DSC is in trustlist
 * delete DSC created
 * check that the response had no error
-* check that DSC is not in keylist
+* check that DSC is not in trustlist

 ## delete a DSC with unauthorized authentication